 254 Laburnum Leaf Miner mines and larva on Laburnum, Birdcage Hill, Sept.20th 09.
 The frass is arranged in arcs which separates it from the more common, dipterous mines.
-This is the only tree on which I have found mines.

 254 Laburnum Leaf Miner, Mar.17th 2010.
 Reared from the mine above.
 Considering I only had one larva to try and rear through over winter I was pleased with the outcome.

 256 Leucoptera spartifoliella mine and cocoon on Broom, Norland moor, May 12th 2010.
 Unlike the mines the cocoons are easy to spot.
 Several cocoons on this one plant is my only record.

 256 Leucoptera spartifoliella, June 3rd 2010.
 One of three reared from the cocoons mentioned above.

 263 Lyonetia clerkella mine and larva on Hawthorn, May 30th 2009, Copley meadow.
 The distinctive, segmented larva and no visible egg case at the start of the mine distinguish it from Nepticulid mines.

 263 Lyonetia clerkella, cocoon and pupa on apple, Skircoat Green allotments, July 29th 2014.
 A distinctive, hammock like structure, the pupa and some of it's appendages are just visible inside.

 263 Lyonetia clerkella, July 31st 2014.
 Reared from the pupa pictured above.
 A tiny species with unusual, black "tails".

 266 Buccalatrix nigricomella cocoon on a grass blade in among a largish patch of Oxeye Daisies by the towpath at Elland bypass, May 11th 2012.
 This is my only record.